lalamove/challenge/mobile.md

 * ### Android Engineer
 	- Screen rotation is required
+	- Display the `Price` in 2 decimal places
 	- Project must be able to compile with `./gradlew build`

 ## Wireframe